Research from The National Cyber Security

 Here, Jochen Haller, Head of Information Security at 1&1 IONOS, shares his top tips to achieve a secure business password protection strategy.

-No two passwords should be the same
+should be the same

 Vary the password for each business, social media, banking or storage account.
 Businesses don’t often spend significant effort or time on password creation and management, falling foul of some of the most common password security mistakes.
 Recent research from GMX found that 64% of people use the same password for some, or even all, of their online accounts, while only 21% use a different password for each of them.

-Use longer phrases and multiple factors
+phrases and multiple factors

 The 2019 GMX study also revealed that 9% of respondents had never even changed their main e-mail account password, leaving them increasingly vulnerable.